Our Advice on Pairing Wine With Thai Food

 Best Option: Riesling

-If Thai cuisine is all about harmony, a nice off-dry Riesling is a welcome addition to the chorus.
+If Thai cuisine is all about harmony, an off-dry Riesling is a welcome addition to the chorus.
 It’s almost too perfect: dynamite tropical fruit flavors with acidity and sweetness to cut the spice.
 There are even some Rieslings that feature jasmine in their bouquet!
 Plus, if you’re sensitive to heat, the low ABV will ensure the fire doesn’t get too out of control.

 Pinot Gris/Pinot Grigio